arun-apad/cookpad_sandwushi/ReadMe_For_installation.md

 ### 2) These are the steps to run the scripts using git-clone.
 The git project has all we need to rum the project, except a few packages.

-> * Create a conda environment with python.
+> * Create a conda environment with python version 3.
 > ` conda create --name cookpad python=3 `

 > * Activate the anaconda envoirnment.